 Short on time?
 Here’s the fastest, quickest, and easiest way to speed up (and clean) your computer:

-Slower PC performance over time is a completely normal side-effect of regular use and can be caused by anything from a full hard-drive to a hardware failure.
+Slower PC performance over time is completely normal, especially after years of constant use.
+It can be caused by a lot of things, from a too-full disk drive to a complete hardware failure.

 Why Do Computers Slow Down Over Time?

 Computer slowdown can be caused by many different factors, including:

 After years of constant use, computer components can wear down, resulting in slower performance.
 This is totally normal, though it can be a bit annoying.
 While you may be tempted to upgrade to a new device, there are a few things you can do to help speed up old systems.